Connect with us

 Gov. Tate Reeves, who faces two Republican primary opponents on Aug.
 6, would rather voters think about problems that apparently don’t exist in Mississippi like trans athletes and the influence of national liberals on our state’s policies — not the fact that dozens of hospitals are on the brink of closure.

 Lt.
 Gov. Delbert Hosemann and his Republican primary challenger state Sen. Chris McDaniel appear most focused on out-flanking each other on the right and arguing over who is the truer conservative Republican.
-Never mind the fact that at least 200,000 working Mississippians cannot afford doctor visits and dying hospitals are underwater to those bills.
+Never mind the fact that at least 200,000 working Mississippians cannot afford doctor visits and dying hospitals are underwater having to cover those bills.

 Speaker of the House Philip Gunn isn’t running for reelection and has been missing in action the past few weeks.
 And speaker heir apparent Rep. Jason White, who does have a Republican primary challenger for his House seat early next month, has been a complete non-factor in the 2023 cycle.